• On Campus

 • Formal assessment by a registered medical practitioner

-• Doctors / specialist reports
+• Doctor or specialist reports

-• Attendance at a Specialist School
+• Attendance at a Specialist School or SDS

-• Social and / or emotional issues
+• Social and/or emotional issues

-• Attention Deficit Hyperactivity Disorder
+• Attention Deficit Hyperactivity Disorder (ADHD)

 • Specific learning difficulties